Laser safety: Laser pointers

 Thus, it appears that a brief 0.25-second exposure to a <5 mW laser such as found in red laser pointers does not pose a threat to eye health.
 On the other hand, there is a potential for injury if a person deliberately stares into a beam of a class IIIa laser a for few seconds or more at close range.
 Even if injury occurs, most people will fully recover their vision.
 Further experienced discomforts than these may be psychological rather than physical.
 With regard to green laser pointers the safe exposure time may be less, and with even higher powered lasers instant permanent damage should be expected.
 These conclusions must be qualified with recent theoretical observations that certain prescription medications may interact with some wavelengths of laser light, causing increased sensitivity (phototoxicity).

 Beyond the question of physical injury to the eye from a laser pointer, several other undesirable effects are possible.
 These include short-lived flash blindness if the beam is encountered in darkened surroundings, as when driving at night.
 This may result in momentary loss of vehicular control.
 Lasers pointed at aircraft are a hazard to aviation.
-A police officer seeing a red dot on his chest may conclude that a sniper is targeting him and take aggressive action.
+A police officer seeing a red dot on their chest may conclude that a sniper is targeting them and take aggressive action.
 In addition, the startle reflex exhibited by some exposed unexpectedly to laser light of this sort has been reported to have resulted in cases of self-injury or loss of control.
 For these and similar reasons, the US Food and Drug Administration has advised that laser pointers are not toys and should not be used by minors except under the direct supervision of an adult.